 - The Air Charter Safety Foundation (ACSF) developed the Industry Audit Standard (IAS) to independently review an operator’s adherence to safety and security regulations, and the implementation of its safety management system.

 The best way to discover if a broker is knowledgeable and has the resources to serve your travel needs is to interview them and ask questions.
 We've published a list of suggested questions to ask a private air charter service which you can use with brokers and operators.
+Part 295 of the Department of Transportation (DoT) regulations require brokers to make it clear to the consumer that they are middlemen in the business transaction of booking the private aircraft.
+They must disclose both who owns the aircraft being used, and which company operates it.
+And also disclose liability insurance, any existing business relationship between the broker and the operator, and all the fees.

 The NBAA has also published a Best Practices for Air Charter Brokering.
 This helpful document provides insight into the business practices of air charter brokers.